sushantketu/sushant-ketu-ashnik/README.md

 ## Project Overview

-This repo documents a live-looking Kubernetes setup on Oracle VirtualBox (Ubuntu 22.04) using 1 master & 2 worker nodes.
+This repo documents a live Kubernetes setup on Oracle VirtualBox (Ubuntu 22.04) using 1 master & 2 worker nodes.
 All configuration, automation (Ansible), and resource manifests are included for reproducibility.

 ## High-Level Steps